-The second EWL is determined by the funding provided to property-poor school districts for their tax effort that exceeds the CTR.
-If the state's equalization program for property-poor school districts is funded to provide tax revenue equivalent to that raised by the Austin Independent School District on the first six pennies of tax effort that exceed the CTR, then property-wealthy school districts are allowed to retain all of the revenue on the equivalent tax effort.
+The second EWL is determined by the funding provided to property-poor school districts for their tax effort that exceeds the 2005 compressed M&O tax rate.
+If the state's equalization program for property-poor school districts is funded to provide tax revenue equivalent to that raised by the Austin Independent School District on the first six pennies of tax effort that exceed the 2005 compressed M&O tax rate, then property-wealthy school districts are allowed to retain all of the revenue on the equivalent tax effort.